rcos/rcos-handbook/docs/overview/one_page.md

 | **C** | Repeatedly misses meetings or does not make up unexcused absences.
 Does not attend additional bonus sessions.                                    |
 | **D** | Misses many meetings and does not attempt to make up unexcused absences.                                                                           |
 | **F** | Makes no effort to regularly attend meetings.                                                                                                      |
+### Additional Information for Introductory Sections (CSCI-1700 and CSCI-2700)

+**Additional Lectures:**
+For CSCI-1700 and CSCI-2700, students will be required to attend additional lectures on Fridays for approximately the first half of the semester, to receive instruction in open-source tools, culture, licensing, and other background that will help prepare them to fully participate in open-source communities and succeed in their projects.
+These lectures will be accessible to, but not required for students in CSCI-4700 and CSCI-4710.
+Attendance, and/or homework assigned from these lectures will be used to give students in the introductory sections a grade boost relative to the more experienced students taking RCOS at the 4000 level.

+### Additional grading items for CSCI-4710

+CSCI-4710 is intended to provide additional learning activities for students who have significant previous RCOS experience.
+The grading rubric remains the same with distribution of points into categories, however, the Presentations and Outreach, Status Updates, and Open Source Contributions components will be adjusted as follows:
+Presentations and Outreach: In addition to participating in the group presentation (currently at an end-of-the-semester)

+- Poster Session: Project Leads will be required to do an oral presentation of their project during the semester, typically during the last class of the semester.
+This will count as 2/3rds of the presentation grade.

+- Status Updates: For students in CSCI-4710, their status updates will be expected to talk about both personal and project status.
+To receive full points, the student will need to demonstrate knowledge of project status along with personal status and contributions.

+- Open Source Contributions: Project Leadership is a significant part of an open-source project and must be demonstrated to be successful in CSCI-4710.
+Students in CSCI-4710 will be required to meet periodically (bi-weekly?) with one or more instructors to discuss their project.
+Additionally, student contributions will be more heavily scruntinized for quality expected of a project leader, and for evidence of project leadership activity such as creation of issues, and comments/merging/review/testing of pull requests.

 ---